symfony/symfony-docs/reference/forms/types/color.rst

 When this option is set to ``true``, the form type checks that its value matches the `HTML5 color format`_ (``/^#[0-9a-f]{6}$/i``).
-If it doesn't match it, you'll see the following error message: *"This value is not a valid HTML5 color"*.
+If it doesn't match it, you will see the following error message: *"This value is not a valid HTML5 color"*.

 Overridden Options
 ------------------